zicklag/docs-1/docs/self-hosted/sso-examples.md

+---
+description: A collection of example Directus configurations for integrating with various OAuth 2.0 and OpenID platforms.
+readTime: 12 minutes
+---

 # SSO Examples

 Below is a collection of example Directus configurations for integrating with various OAuth 2.0 and OpenID platforms.